-Local gym trainer works out ways to give back to community
+Tulsa gym trainer works out ways to give back to community

-"3 ring binders, expo markers, and Crayolas."
+"Three-ring binders, expo markers, and Crayolas."

-Damyko Busby owns The Training Room, a new facility that provides clients the ability to work out without worrying about COVID.
+Damyko Busby owns The Training Room, a Tulsa new facility that provides clients the ability to work out without worrying about COVID.

 "Once you come in, we assign you to a rack over here," Busby said while pointing out one of his workout stations.